+There were no options granted under the Scheme during the year ended 31 December 2024.
 There has been no alteration of the terms and conditions of the above share-based payment arrangements since grant date.

 The fair value of the equity-settled share options granted under the Scheme is estimated as at the date of grant using the Trinomial option pricing model taking into account the terms and conditions upon which the options were granted.